Some alimentation is meant less for the body, than for the soul

 Abigail paused for a moment, staring at the shimmering disc, before dragging it into main view with a faint squint of intention and focus.
 The biscuit hovered before her, slightly translucent, the flat side orienting to face her.
 Words began to appear, etched upon the surface in a normal-mapped relief.

-Perhaps hell is indeed other people, but the company of good people makes for heaven also.
+Perhaps hell is indeed other people, but the company of good, loving people makes for heaven also.

 The biscuit hovered for a moment before flipping vertically.
 Another message appeared on the other side.